ncbi/ngs/README.md

 The API is currently expressed in C++, Java and Python languages.
 The design makes it possible to maintain a high degree of similarity between the code in one language and code in another - especially between C++ and Java.

+# Distribution of NGS APIs and Examples

+You can find information about building and running examples in README file located in [tar archives](https://github.com/ncbi/ngs/wiki/Downloads)

 # Documentation

 Further documentation is available on the [wiki](https://github.com/ncbi/ngs/wiki).